KxSystems/docs-v1/docs/language/functions.md

 Arguments
 ---------

-The canonical form of the arguments is a bracketed list separated by semicolons.
+In applying a function, the canonical form of its arguments is a bracketed list separated by semicolons.

 f\[a<sub>1</sub>;a<sub>2</sub>;…;a<sub>n</sub>\]